 If your furnace keeps shutting off after about 5 minutes…

 This often indicates a problem with a faulty or dirty flame sensor.
-Here is a video on how to deal with this problem:
+The video above the video here show how to deal with this problem:

 If your furnace’s motor runs but the blower doesn’t move air, the belt that connects the two probably has broken.
 Replacing it is an easy fix.
 First, turn off all power to the unit and turn off the gas at the gas valve that serves the furnace.
 Remove the door on the front of the furnace cabinet to give you access to the blower (it might be on a slide-out drawer.)
 Check the number stamped on the belt and get an exact replacement from a home center or heating supply outlet.

 You can usually slip the belt on the motor’s (smaller) pulley first and then start it on the blower pulley.
 Rotate the blower pulley by hand, holding the belt in place but keeping your fingers from getting caught between the belt and the pulley.
 The belt should slip right into place.
 If it seems to be too tight or difficult to set in place, it may be necessary to adjust the motor mount to provide more slack.

 Then you can re-tighten the tension once the belt is in place.
 Check the manufacturer’s specifications for proper tension—in most cases, the belt should deflect about an inch when you press down on it.

 Finally, some fan motors and fans need oiling; some have sealed bearings.
 If recommended by your maintenance manual, oil the bearings according to the manufacturer’s directions.

 Two things can cause a blower to run continuously: the room thermostat or the limit switch located on the furnace just below the plenum (the box that distributes heated air to all the ducts).
 The limit switch shuts off the furnace if the air in the plenum gets too hot.